nglasl/silverstripe-mediawesome/README.md

 ### Media Types

-Minimises the number of manageable CMS items, where media holder children will inherit the current media type.
+Minimises the number of manageable CMS items, where media pages will inherit the current holder type.
+It is also possible to have a media holder full of additional media holders.

 ### Dynamic Attributes